With all the talk about early retirement on my website, you would think I’m retired.

 My Site Makes Money

 The final piece in today’s transparency puzzle is the fact that I unapologetically earn an income here.
-Feeling a bit guilty about monetizing a site I started after achieving financial independence, which by definition means I don’t need any more money, I have pledged to donate half of the profit this site generates for me.
+Feeling a bit guilty about monetizing a site I started after achieving financial independence, which by definition means I don’t need any more money, I have pledged to donate a substantial portion of the profit this site generates for me.
 I could have chosen to donate all of it, but I know me, and I know I’ll do a better job if I have more skin in the game.

 Anticipating dropping to a lower tax bracket due to working less and tax reform, I’ve already donated over $155,000 as a part of this mission, mostly to a donor advised fund (<– a link to my quarter million in DAF post, which will be seen as grandstanding by some, but inspirational to others, and I believe the ends (more people donating generously) justify the means in this case), since starting this blog.

 I front-loaded our giving to take advantage of tax arbitrage by donating in my peak earning years as an anesthesiologist while planning to earn enough from the site later on to make good on my pledge.